Indonesia–Kenya relations: History

-The official bilateral diplomatic relations between both countries was established in July 1979.
-During the period, the diplomatic affairs to Kenya was accredited to Indonesian embassy in Dar Es Salaam, Tanzania.
-Indonesian embassy in Nairobi officially established in April 1982.
+The official bilateral diplomatic relations between both countries was established in 1979.
+During the period, the diplomatic affairs to Kenya was accredited to the Indonesian embassy in Dar es Salaam, Tanzania.
+The Indonesian embassy in Nairobi officially established in April 1982.

-Indonesian and Kenyan foreign ministers have signed memorandum of understanding on 19 June 2008 in Nairobi, to establishes Joint Commission of Indonesia and Kenya.
-The commission serves as a forum to expands and improves cooperation sectors, also to solves bilateral problems.
-During their first meeting in Jakarta, 2–4 December 2008, the commission agreed to expands the cooperation in several sectors, such as economy, trade, social and culture, and technical cooperation.
-To improve people-to-people contact the commission has agreed on several cooperation possibilities, such as diplomats training, anti-terrorism drill, and athletics training.
+Indonesian and Kenyan foreign ministers have signed memorandums of understanding on 19 June 2008 in Nairobi, to establish the Joint Commission of Indonesia and Kenya.
+The commission serves as a forum to expand and improve cooperation sectors, also to solve bilateral problems.
+During their first meeting in Jakarta, 2–4 December 2008, the commission agreed to expand the cooperation in several sectors, such as economy, trade, social and culture, and technical cooperation.
+To improve people-to-people contact the commission has agreed on several cooperation possibilities, such as diplomats training, anti-terrorism drill, and athletic training.

 Official visits

 Kenyan Cabinet Secretary of Foreign Affairs Monica Juma visited Indonesia in 2019 she met with her Indonesian counterpart Retno Marsudi and they discussed issues such as deepening ties and the possibility of Kenya opening an embassy in 2020.

+From the 20th to 21st of August 2023, Indonesian President Joko Widodo made his first presidential visit to Africa and held bilateral talks with President William Ruto in Nairobi.